 Information is available on the percentage of looked after children whose emotional wellbeing is a cause for concern.
 This relates to children aged 5-16 years at the date of their latest assessment who have been in care for at least 12 months on the 31 March of the year whose strengths and difficulties questionnaire (SDQ) score is 17 or more.

-The percentage in Hull for 2021/22 at 34% which is lower than both England and the Yorkshire and Humber region.
+The percentage in Hull for 2022/23 at 42% which is higher than England but lower tha the Yorkshire and Humber region.

 Compared with benchmark